Skip to main content Skip to navigation

 Assessment

 Your performance will be assessed predominantly by coursework with a small number of written examinations.
-The coursework may be individual or group work involving aspects of cyber system development, cyber system analysis, cyber research, and presentation of findings.
-The second and final year place particular emphasis on coursework with a practitioner focus.
+The coursework may be individual or group work, involving aspects of cyber system development, cyber system analysis, cyber research, and presentation of findings.
+The second and final year place particular emphasis on coursework, designed to provide practical skills and knowledge that can be directly applied in a professional setting.

 Teaching